 - are willing to build new relationships that will provide support and connections.

-- can commit to attend Thursday evening weekly meetings for two years.
+- can commit to attend Thursday evening weekly meetings.
+(Free meal and

 The process includes 3 steps: